Pacemakers For Bradycardia

 A pacemaker is designed to mimic the heart’s natural pacemaker, the sinus node.
 The pacemaker has two main purposes: pacing and sensing.

 A pacemaker will send an electrical impulse to the heart when the heart’s own rhythm is too slow or is interrupted.
 This electrical impulse starts a heartbeat.

 A pacemaker will also “sense” (monitor) the heart’s natural electrical activity.
 When the pacemaker senses a natural heartbeat, it will not deliver a pacing pulse.

-Nippoldt D, Whiting J. Micra Transcatheter Pacing System: Device Volume Characterization Comparison.
+Williams E, Whiting J. Micra Transcatheter Pacing System Size Comparison.
 November 2014.
-Medtronic Data on File.
+Medtronic data on file.